koush/koush.com/_posts/one-review.md

 #### Industrial Design

-I've alluded to what I think matters to the end user: software and industrial design.
+I've alluded to what I think matters to the end user: software and industrial design (and brute force marketing).
 These pieces of carved aluminum and glass are status symbols, they are fashion accessories.
 They should be beautiful and feel expensive.
 Phones are luxury items.
 They are jewelry.
 They are the new rims you put on your car.
 Functionally, the aesthetics serve no purpose, yet they matter nonetheless.